jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 ]
 ```

 Your screen should look something like the following.
 You might have to move the copied flow around to make it more visible.

 ![Architecture Overview](/images/exercise-three-start-flow.png)

 This is a big one, and makes use of both Weather Channel data, as well as the product information we have made available through our previous two exercises.

 The first thing to do is get your weather data http requests working.
 By default (and with good reason!),
 Node-RED does not export user credentials when you import/export, so you’ll have to enter in your own credentials here.
 These are not your w3 credentials, but the username/password specific to the Weather Channel Data service, which you’ll create in the next step.

 Go to bluemix.net and head over to Catalog, which will show you the list of services available.
 Find “Weather Company Data”, under Data & Analytics.
-Click ont he tile to create the service
+Click on the tile to create the service

 ![Architecture Overview](/images/bluemix-weather-tile.png)